My Bixler2 FPV plane

 There are some essential changes that need to be made to the Bixler 2, to accommodate all the FPV equipment.

-Space inside the nose of the fuselage is generous but it soon fills up when you start cramming stuff inside!
+Space inside the nose of the fuselage is generous but it soon fills up when you start stuffing so many electronic components inside.
 Anyway, here's a brief rundown of what I did, with some pics to follow...

 - Made a ply tray for the Li-Po and OSD, inside the nose.